Reducing Bloating: Ayurveda’s Approach to Digestion

 The Why: Digestion doesn't start in the stomach; it starts in the mouth with an enzyme called salivary amylase.
 When you "inhale" your food, you bypass this crucial first step, forcing the stomach to do double duty without the right tools.

-3. Use the "Four Pillars" Spices (Ginger, Cumin, Fennel, Coriander)
+3. Use the Digestive Spices (Ginger, Cumin, Fennel, Coriander, Hing)

 The Why: These aren't just for flavor.
 They are carminatives, meaning they physically help dissipate gas and stimulate the secretion of bile and stomach acid.

-The Result: Giving your Agni a break allows it to fully incinerate the previous meal before starting a new one, preventing the buildup of Ama.
+The Result: Giving your Agni a break allows it to fully incinerate the previous meal before starting a new one, preventing the buildup of ama, or toxins.

-The Why: A gentle walk after eating stimulates the parasympathetic nervous system (the "Rest and Digest" mode) and helps move food through the stomach more quickly.
+The Why: A gentle walk after eating stimulates the parasympathetic nervous system (rest and digest) and helps move food through the stomach more quickly.

 The Result: It stabilizes blood sugar and prevents food from sitting too long in the upper digestive tract, where it is most likely to cause reflux or heaviness.

-Stop "Dousing" the Flame: Drinking a giant glass of ice water with your meal is like throwing a bucket of water on a cooking fire.
+The Why: Drinking a giant glass of ice water with your meal is like throwing a bucket of water on a cooking fire.
 The cold temperature constricts blood vessels and dilutes digestive enzymes.
+Instead, sip small amounts of warm water or ginger tea between meals.

-If you’re ready to top just 'getting through' your meals and start thriving from them—join the 30-Day Agni Reset below to reignite your inner fire, shed the heaviness of toxins, and finally reclaim your natural vitality
+If you’re ready to stop just getting through your meals and start thriving from them, join my 30-Day Agni Reset to reignite your inner fire, shed toxins, and reclaim your natural vitality.